cfazilleau/CFaz.dev/content/en/posts/turbo-engine.md

 Some basic components exist in the engine, but a complete reflection system allows the user to create its own components in C++ and compile and reload those scripts directly from the editor.

 {{< zooom src="/turbo-engine/reflection.gif" >}}

 *and compilation from the editor*

 ------

-<div align="center">by Gregoire PENON, Basile COMBET, Julien SOYSOUVANH and Clément FAZILLEAU</div>
+<div align="center">A project by Gregoire PENON, Basile COMBET, Julien SOYSOUVANH and Clément FAZILLEAU</div>